How To Build Your Own First Aid Kit

 “Ever wonder why Super Glue sticks to ya fingers so well?
 It was used to patch up broken soldiers during Vietnam.”

 Super glue is an easy skin seal when you don’t have the time, tools, or skills to give someone stitches.
 And much like our friend Pvt.
 Cooper said, it has been used on the battlefield for decades.
 (And the guy who played Private Cooper in this movie, Dog Soldiers, is also the voice actor for Soap MacTavish in Call Of Duty.)
-Super Glue still being used today, too.
-That sealant that hospitals use?
-It’s literally just Super Glue that’s been run through their sterilization process.
+Super Glue still being used today in various forms.
+Ex: that sealant hospitals use?
+It is Super Glue that’s been run through their sterilization process.

 And of course, a means of carrying everything is also needed.
 The basic velcro patch is the most copied design, and for good reason.
 I recommend the one made by Condor, because you can weave it into MOLLE or attach it to a duty belt in any number of ways.
 Gives you lots of flexibility, and it velcros on with a tab.
 Comes in a variety of colors so I’m sure you can find something that will be within regulation of your agency.
 And even then, most let them fly.
 Like my agency I’m currently with requires all black, but they gave me a pass on the OD green Condor pouch.

 Another thing worth looking into is the new SOB (Small Of Back, you dirty minded SOB) kit.
 Which has conveniently been reviewed by SkinnyMedic.

 This gonna be your big ass 20lb bag that would be impractical to carry around everywhere but can easily be put in your trunk or under a seat.
 Everyone should carry first aid equipment in their car, as for nonsworn and off duty in America (and most any Western, developed country) the likeliest emergency scenario you’ll find yourself in is a car crash.
 SkinnyMedic also dropped a video on this topic here.
-This is also applicable to be stationed in buildings, as well, especially public buildings and offices.
+This is also applicable for kits meant to be stationed in buildings, as well, especially public buildings and offices.